-- 78. No development shall take place until a detailed surface water drainage scheme for the site based on the approved Drainage strategy and sustainable drainage principles and an assessment of the hydrological and hydro geological context of the development has been submitted to and approved in writing by the Local Planning Authority.
-The drainage strategy should demonstrate the surface water run-off generated up to and including the 1 in 100 year + climate change critical storm will not exceed the run-off from the undeveloped site following the corresponding rainfall event.
-The scheme shall subsequently be implemented in accordance with the approved details before the development is completed. - Detailed engineering drawings of the proposed SuDS features including their size, volume, depth and any inlet and outlet features including any connecting pipe runs. - 2.
+78. No development shall take place until a detailed surface water drainage scheme for the site based on the approved Drainage strategy and sustainable drainage principles and an assessment of the hydrological and hydro geological context of the development has been submitted to and approved in writing by the Local Planning Authority.
+The drainage strategy should

+- 1. Detailed engineering drawings of the proposed SuDS features including their size, volume, depth and any inlet and outlet features including any connecting pipe runs. - 2.
 Detailed ground investigations and record the level of groundwater - 3.
 Detailed surface water run-off and volume calculations to ensure that the site has the capacity to accommodate all rainfall events up to 1:100 year plus climate change